 Is it reality, or is it racism?

 I’m never sure what to think about Hollywood controversy anymore.
 Of course there are genuine issues.
 But they are often difficult to evaluate objectively.
 We have a habit of making social justice mountains out of logistic molehills.
-Case in point: Was a white actress cast in Ghost in the Shell because of racism or anti-Japanese sentiment, or was she simply cast for her proven ability to attract an audience?
+Case in point: Was a white actress cast in Ghost in the Shell because of racism or was she simply cast for her proven ability to attract an American audience?

 Unfortunately the film did not fair well at the box office.
 Probably because of some perceived racial bias.
 Personally I don’t think there was any bias involved.
 It’s a shame more people didn’t give this movie a chance because great pains were taken to get that “Neo Tokyo” look just right.